All Episodes

 But this isn't Spain.

-The church doesn't control the government.
+The Church doesn't control the government.

 Let me give you something for the New Testament.

-Render unto Caesar the things that are Caesars and to God the things that are gods.
+Render unto Caesar the things that are Caesar's and to God the things that are God's.

 Don't ask me about my religion.

-Okay, so you think abortion is murder, you think it's murder!
+Okay, so you think abortion is murder?

-There has to be some form of punishment.
+The answer is there has to be some form of punishment.

-The woman what?
+The woman, what?

 She murdered somebody.

-You have to take a prison, you're killing, right?
+You have to take a position.

-She chooses to have an abortion to punish your women.
+She chooses to have an abortion.

 These people have no earthly idea what the pro-life position is all about.

-They have no earthly idea how pro-lifers seek to reduce the number of abortions, and which is happening, by the way.
+They have no earthly idea how pro-lifers seek to reduce the number of abortions, which is happening, by the way.

-Uh they can't get past the fact that it is what they have made it up to be.
+They can't get past the fact that it is what they have made it up to be.

 So they ask Trump these questions formed by their own bias, formed by their own prejudice.

-And since uh I don't believe Trump in any way thinks about issues this way.
+And since I don't believe Trump in any way thinks about issues this way, he's caught and he has to, okay, what do my supporters want to hear?

 At any rate, the whole thing was a giant setup, and the correct way to have dealt with this, and of course, hindsight's easy, 2020.